 No dredging of the permanent intake and outfall pipelines for the desalination plant has been carried out.
-Hong Kong Jockey Club (HKJC) is still gathering supplementary information to EPD for the discharge licence application.
-Construction work of Irrigation Lake 1D and associated pipelines for the desalination plant were mostly completed (storage of the product water from the desalination plant for East Course irrigation will be carried out in future).
+Hong Kong Jockey Club (HKJC) submitted supplementary information to EPD for the discharge licence application during the reporting month and in progress.
+Construction work of Irrigation Lake 1D and associated pipelines for the desalination plant were completed.
 As there is no discharge licence for the desalination plant, the plant will not be operated until approval was obtained from EPD.

-Site formation work at the scaring areas within the East Course boundary was completed in the previous reporting month.
 Some hydroseeding areas were not fully covered with hydroseed and re-hydroseeding was required.
 The shrub planting was commenced in late April 2007 at the hydroseeded slopes and is in progress.
-According to the latest construction programme prepared by the Contractor, most of the northern portion of East Course will be planted with turf in the dry season of 2007 (February to March 2007).
-However, only golf holes 5 & 8 were completed (except green) before the wet season 2007.
-Turf planting at Holes 4 and 6 were in progress.
-The next planting golf holes are Holes 3 & 7.
+According to site record, turf planting (tees and fairways) was completed at Holes 3 to 8 except green areas.
 All of them were located at Northern section of East Course.
-For southern portion of the East Course, major construction works were site formation and construction of permanent drainage/irrigation systems.
-According to HKJC, Hole 11 will be the first golf holes for turf planting.
-Central portion will be the last portion to be planted with turf and mainly in the wet season of 2007.
-Applications of fertilizers at Holes 4, 5, 6 & 8 were recorded.
-Biological pesticide was applied to Holes 4, 5, 6 & 8 to suppress the growth of the army worms.
-Chemical application might be necessary when the biological pesticide application was considered ineffective.
+For southern portion of the East Course, construction of permanent drainage/irrigation systems was in progress.
+Hole 11 will be planted with turf during the next reporting month.
+Central portion (Holes 1, 2, 9 & 17) will be the last portion to be planted with turf.
+Applications of fertilizers at Holes 3 to 8 were recorded.
+Biological pesticide (Bactospeine) was applied to Holes 3 to 8 to suppress the growth of the army worms but golf course superintendent considered ineffective.
+Chemical application (Chlorpyrifos) was required.

 Closed low flow drainage system includes lake formation, gravity drains, rising main, underground water tanks and pumping stations.
 The construction of gravity drains from Lake 1D to existing reservoir was completed and reinstatement work was in progress during the reporting month.
 The construction of the closed low flow drainage for the East Course is in progress (all underground tanks and related pumping stations were completed).
-Lake 1D and Lake near Hole 4 were completed and were under testing and commissioning.
-Lake near Hole 10 will be completed in the next reporting month.
+Lake 1D, Lake near Hole 4 and Lake near Hole 10 were completed.

-Rainstorm events occurred on 19 and 20 May 2007 with rainfall was ranging from 70-100 mm.
-An ad hoc site audit was carried out and heavy silty runoff was observed at all streams, fresh water inland marsh and marine water.
-Additional water sampling due to the heavy rainstorm was carried out on 20 May 2007 which indicated that high limit level exceedances on suspended solids (ranged from 631 mg/L to 3,970 mg/L) and turbidity (ranged from 704 NTU to 3,870 NTU) at fresh water monitoring stations.
-Low concentrations of suspended solids and turbidity were recorded at fresh water control station at 45 mg/L and 41 NTU respectively.
-For marine monitoring stations, high concentrations of suspended solids were also recorded at outlet of fresh water inland marsh (23.2 mg/L) and temporary barging point (24.7 mg/L) while the suspended solids concentrations at control monitoring station (M_A) was 2.5 mg/L only.
+Rainstorm events occurred on 27th May and 10th June 2007 with rainfall was ranging from 50-100 mm during the reporting month.
+Ad hoc site audit was carried out and silty runoff was observed at all streams, fresh water inland marsh and marine water.
+Additional water sampling due to the heavy rainstorm was carried out on 28th May and 10th June 2007.
+As water samples were taken on the next day after the rainstorm (28th May 2007), exceedances on turbidity and suspended solids were mainly at downstream fresh water monitoring locations.
+For water samples were taken on 10th June 2007 which indicated that limit level exceedances on suspended solids (ranged from 74 mg/L to 1,400 mg/L) and turbidity (ranged from 69.6 NTU to 1,000 NTU) at fresh water monitoring stations, in particular, Streams B and C. For marine monitoring stations, high concentrations of suspended solids were also recorded at outlet of fresh water inland marsh (16.5 mg/L) while the suspended solids concentrations at control monitoring station (M\A) was 1.7 mg/L only.
+Rainstorm events occurred on 28 and 29 June 2007 would be reporting in the next reporting month.